 The Community Foundation of Randolph County welcomes gifts of all sizes.
-We accept gifts in any amount and you can donate now or we can help you plan for a later gift in your estate plan.
-Our goal is to provide strategies to help your donation be more effective.
-When you contact the Community Foundation of Randolph County our only requirement is a desire to do good for the community.
+We accept gifts in any amount.
+You can donate now, or we can help you plan for a later gift in your estate plan.
+Our goal is to provide strategies to help your donation be most effective.
+When you contact the Community Foundation of Randolph County, our only requirement is a desire to do good for the community.
 We are here to facilitate your wishes.
-There are many types of gifts; the Community Foundation of Randolph County can help guide you to find the type of donation that best suits your needs.

 Types of Gifts

-There are many types of gifts; the Community Foundation of Randolph County can help guide you to find the type of donation that best suits your needs.
+There are many types of gift options; the Community Foundation of Randolph County can help guide you in finding the type of donation that best suits your needs, so contact us.

-Gifts may be given in memory or in honor of individuals, as designated by the donor.
-Notifications can be sent to family members upon request.
+Gifts may be given in memory of or in honor of individuals, as designated by the donor.
+Notifications can be sent to family members upon your request.

 A gift can be used to establish an endowment fund in the donor’s name.
 There are several types of funds in this category, such as Advised, Designated or Field of Interest.